 A decentralized blockchain platform for the operation of the Internet of Things.

 Helium (HNT) is a decentralized network for the operation of the Internet of Things.
 This is a publication from community cryptodefix.com.
 Helium was launched in August 2019.
 Blockchain allows low-power wireless devices to communicate with each other.
-Information material from project CryptoDeFix.
 Helium is an alternative to wireless networks, satellite equipment, and mobile Internet, which provided the connection between devices.

 The Helium network consists of over one hundred thousand devices around the world, they are wireless access points and are united in The People’s Network.
 This network is integrated with the Helium blockchain and the HNT token, which is a service to be used to pay fees and incentives to access point owners.
 Some of The People’s Network devices are also node-validators.
 Devices in the network use the LoRaWAN blockchain-based wireless communication protocol, and the network includes more than 820,000 devices in 173 countries and 62,000 cities.